elygeo/coseis/readme.txt

 The best place to go from here to learn more is to look at the example scripts and `defaults.py <defaults.py>`__.
 Studying the Fortran source code in the ``src/`` directory will be educational as well.
-Substantial effort went into making it clean and understandable.
+As much as possible, I have tried to keep it clean and readable.

 .. include:: sources.txt